anebz/cloud/Certifications/aws_data_anaytics_specialty.md

   * Good option to compress JSON
   * Good for improving queries for tables
 * ORC
+  * columnar, good for improving queries for tables
   * compressed and splittable
   * Good option to compress JSON
-  * columnar, good for improving queries for tables
+* Csv
+  * Row-based
 * Avro
   * row-based format for Hadoop
   * Stores in JSON format
   * To optmize files in Hadoop, use AVRO to compress and then uncompress into 64MB chunks, which is the default HDFS chunk size
+* Gzip
+  * compressed row-based

 ### 2.2 S3

 * Latency is between 100-200ms
 * Min.
 3.5k put/copy/post/delete and 5.5k get/head requests per second per prefix per bucket
-* now has strongly consistency for all operations
+* Strong consistency for all operations
+* S3 Select
+  * Byte Range Fetch: fetch a byte-range from an object, like 250 bytes
+  * ScanRange: scan a subset of an object, specify a range of bytes
 * Access point: you can create unique access control policies for each access point to easily control access to shared datasets or different prefixes in the bucket
 * S3 object Lambda: you can change the objects before it's retrieved by the caller application, without creating another object. for that, we need 1 bucket, an access point and an object lambda access point
-* cross region replication: to reduce latency with other regions and to keep the data as up to date as possible
+* Cross region replication: to reduce latency with other regions and to keep the data as up to date as possible
 * S3 and S3 one-zone IA have the same read performance
-* to improve read performance, add random string prefixes to objects
+* To improve read performance, add random string prefixes to objects

+By default, an S3 object is owned by the AWS account that uploaded it.
+So if you upload a file to another account, this account owner will not implicitly have access to it.

 > Glacier

 * Glacier Select: to query cold data stored in Glacier as fast as possible.
 If no urgency, it's cheaper to restore data to S3 and then S3 select
 * Glacier vault lock policy prevents anyone from deleting data in Glacier, and glacier vault access policy prevents access.
-But this only applies to data in Glacier, so if you're dealing with lifecycle rules, make sure to copy data to Glacier from day 1, and then with lifecycle rules move to IA and then delete.
+But this only applies to data in Glacier, so if you're dealing with lifecycle rules, make sure to copy data to Glacier from day 1, and then with lifecycle rules move to IA and then delete

+> Encryption

+3 methods for encrypting objects in S3:

+* SSE-S3: objects are encrypted using keys handled and managed by S3
+  * AES-256 encryption type, must set header "x-amz-server-side-encryption": "AES256"
+* SSE-KMS: keys managed by KMS
+  * Advantages: user control and audit trail.
+Header: "x-amz-server-side-encryption": "aws:kms"
+* SSE-C: client manages their own keys
+  * Encryption is done in S3, but key is not stored in S3, you need encryption in transit using HTTPS
+  * Encryption key must be provided in HTTP headers for every HTTP request made
+* Client side encryption
+  * You encrypt objects before uploading to S3, and decrypt when retrieving from S3
+  * Client manages the keys and encryption cycle completely

+S3 exposes HTTP endpoint, non encrypted, and HTTPS endpoint, with encryption in flight. this is recommended.

 ### 2.3 DynamoDB